corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/running-jmeter-corda.md

 The JMeter Corda wrapper understands the following optional arguments:

-`-?`, `-h`, `--help`This will print a help text for the JMeter Corda wrapper arguments and also trigger printing of the JMeter help text`-Xssh`This tells the wrapper to set up SSH tunnels.
-It takes a list of host names as argument.
-See [SSH Tunnel Set-Up](#ssh-tunnel) for details.`-XsshUser`User name to use for remote servers if creating SSH tunnels.
-This defaults to the current user name.`-XadditionalSearchPaths`A semicolon separated list of directories containing class files or JAR files that JMeter should consider for finding samplers or plug-ins.
-The wrapper sets up a default search path that contains the samplers included in the JAR and the required plug-ins to talk to Corda.
-Any custom samplers to be used in tests need to be included here.`-XjmeterProperties`Path to a JMeter properties file.
-JMeter always needs configuration via a properties file - there is a `jmeter.properties` file included in the jmeter-corda.jar that sets sensible defaults.
-The wrapper will make JMeter use the pre-packed properties if this option is not set.`-XserverRmiMappings`Port mappings for the remote method invocation tunnels when setting up SSH tunnels.
-See [SSH Tunnel Set-Up](#ssh-tunnel) for details.These arguments have to come first on the command line.
+* `-?`, `-h`, `--help`: Use any of these options to print a help text for JMeter and the JMeter Corda wrapper arguments.
+* `-Xssh`: Use this argument to instruct the wrapper to set up SSH tunnels.
+You should provide a list of host names as parameters.
+See [SSH Tunnel Set-Up](#ssh-tunnel) for details.
+* `-XsshUser`: The user name to use for remote servers if creating SSH tunnels.
+This defaults to the current user name.
+* `-XadditionalSearchPaths`: A list of directories that contain class files or `.jar` files that JMeter should consider for finding samplers or plug-ins.
+The wrapper sets up a default search path that contains the samplers included in the `.jar` file, and the plug-ins required to communicate with Corda.
+You must add to this list any custom samplers that you intend to use in tests.
+Multiple entries in the list must be separated by a semicolon.
+* `-XjmeterProperties`: The path to a JMeter properties file.
+JMeter always needs configuration via a properties file - there is a `jmeter.properties` file included in the `jmeter-corda.jar`, which sets sensible default values.
+If this option is not set, the wrapper will make JMeter use these pre-defined default values.
+* `-XserverRmiMappings`: The port mappings required for the remote method invocation tunnels when setting up SSH tunnels.
+See [SSH Tunnel Set-Up](#ssh-tunnel) for details.

+In your command on the command prompt, you must place these arguments first.
 They can be followed by a double dash and JMeter arguments that will be fed through to JMeter.
-The wrapper will add some arguments to the list passed on to JMeter and does disallow some arguments.
+The wrapper will add some arguments to the list passed on to JMeter.
+Also, the wrapper does not accept certain arguments.
 Some JMeter arguments used/discussed on this page are:

-`-p`This is the way of telling JMeter what properties file to use.
-This will **always** be set by the wrapper code and must **not** be set on the command line.
-Use the `-XjmeterProperties` argument to the wrapper instead.`-s`This makes JMeter run in server mode, i.e. it will run headless and wait for instructions from a client via remote method invocation.
+* `-p`: This argument instructs JMeter what properties file to use.
+This will **always** be set by the wrapper code - you must **not** set it in your command on the command prompt.
+Use the `-XjmeterProperties` argument to the wrapper instead.
+* `-s`: This argument makes JMeter run in server mode - it will run headless and wait for instructions from a client via remote method invocation.
 See also [Installing JMeter server](installation.md#jmeter-server).
 ## Running the JMeter GUI